Direction 16: Surveys of Crown Land Pursuant to the Land Title Act and Land Act and Submission of Resultant Plans to the Surveyor General

 The plan and affixed Survey Plan Certificate (SPC) form, and any required supporting documentation (as detailed below), are packaged with the Web Filing form and submitted to the Surveyor General through EFS.

 If Surveyor General Operations staff seek amendments to the survey plan, the applicant will be notified of the required change(s) by email.
 The revised survey plan must be attached to a new SPC form and electronically signed in the usual manner.
+This can be accomplished by creating a plan variation in SurveyHub, which will generate a new SPC form; or through the traditional process of downloading a new SPC form from the LTSA website and appending it to the updated plan.
 The plan and SPC form are packaged with the relevant application form generated through Web Filing and submitted to the Surveyor General through EFS.

 Once Surveyor General Operations has completed the review of the plan and it is found to be acceptable, the land surveyor will be notified by email.